heythere12/MachineLearningAndrewNg/README.md

 Code is written in MATLAB.

-Includes:
+Topics that are covered:

-Linear Regression (one variable and multiple variables)
+1) Linear Regression (single and multiple variables)

-1) Logistic Regression
+2) Logistic Regression

-2) Regularization and Overfitting
+3) Regularization and Overfitting

-3) Neural networks
+4) Neural networks

-4) Support Vector Machine
+5) Support Vector Machine

-5) Clustering
+6) Clustering

-6) Dimensionality Reduction
+7) Dimensionality Reduction

-7) Anomaly Detection
+8) Anomaly Detection

-8) Recommendation System
+9) Recommendation System

 For more information you can visit: https://www.coursera.org/learn/machine-learning